pdxparrot/ggj2020/SETUP.md

   * Disable MSAA
   * Leave the Audio Listener attached to the camera for audio to work
   * Add the UICameraAspectRatio component to the camera
+* Setup Lighting
-* Remove the Skybox Material
+  * Remove the Skybox Material if there is one
   * Environment Lighting Source: Color
   * Disable Realtime Global Illumination
   * Disable Baked Global Illumination
   * Disable Auto Generate lighting
   * Add the scene to the Build Settings

 ## Loading Screen Setup